Anharmonic Solutions to the Riccati equation and elliptic modular functions: Algebraic solutions of the Riccati equation on and the cross-ratio

-Thus one has, passing to quotient space the following lemma (as $\Ccc$ is algebraically closed one has $PSL(2,\Ccc)=PGL(2,\Ccc)$). \begin{proposition} The Galois group of any $h_n$ is a finite algebraic subgroup of $PSL(2,\Ccc)=PGL(2,\Ccc)$, with algebraic meaning that it is the image under the quotient map of a finite algebraic subgroup of $SL(2,\Ccc)$. \end{proposition} The list of the finite algebraic subgroups of $SL(2,\Ccc)$ is furnished in \citep{,klein1877,kovacic1986}.
-We have \begin{theorem}[\citep{,klein1877,kovacic1986}] Let G be a finite subgroup of $SL(2,\Ccc)$.
-Then either \begin{itemize} \item G is conjugate to a subgroup of the group

-with $D$ the diagonal group, or \item the order of $G$ is $24$ $($the tetrahedral case$)$, or \item the order of $G$ is $48$ $($the octahedral case$)$, or \item the order of $G$ is $120$ $($the icosahedral case$)$. \end{itemize} In the last three cases $G$ contains the scalar matrix $-1$. \end{theorem} These groups admit well-known representations as fractional linear transformations (see \citep{klein1877}).
-The tetrahedral group $A_4$ of $PSL(2,\Ccc)$ is isomorphic to the group of linear fractional transformations generated (under composition) by the elements
+The list of the finite algebraic subgroups of $PGL(2,\Ccc)$ is provided in \cite[section2]{bald1979}.
+We have \begin{proposition} Let G be a finite subgroup of $PGL(2,\Ccc)$.
+Then either \begin{itemize} \item G is a cyclic subgroup, or \item G is dihedral, or \item the order of $G$ is $12$ $($the tetrahedral case$)$, or \item the order of $G$ is $24$ $($the octahedral case$)$, or \item the order of $G$ is $60$ $($the icosahedral case$)$. \end{itemize} \end{proposition} These groups admit well-known representations as fractional linear transformations (loc. cit).
+The tetrahedral subgroup $A_4$ of $PGL(2,\Ccc)$ is isomorphic to the group of linear fractional transformations generated (under composition) by the elements